-The Boulia Shire Council will levy a minimum general rate determined during the course of the budget deliberations.
+The Boulia Shire Council will levy a minimum general rate determined during the budget deliberations.

-The minimum general rates will be determined at a level that takes into account the minimum cost per annum of providing common services which are provided to every rate payer as well as basic general administration costs.
+The minimum general rates will be determined at a level that considers the minimum cost per annum of providing common services which are provided to every rate payer as well as basic general administration costs.